 Examples of diets that fit the profile of a plant-based diet are The Mediterranean Diet, The Flexitarian Diet, The Ornish Diet, and Eating for Health.
 But the general idea is to:

-For those who may be concerned about getting adequate protein, know that IF you consume enough calories of nutrient rich plant foods, you will be getting enough protein.
+* For those who may be concerned about getting adequate protein, know that IF you consume enough CALORIES of a variety of nutrient rich plant foods, you will be getting enough protein.

 Some examples of plant-based meals are smoothies with fruit, leafy greens, and a plant-based protein (from legumes, grain, spirulina, etc.), and soups, salads, or entrees with whole grains, legumes, and vegetables and fruit for dessert.
 The KEY is to fill your diet with ample amounts of fruits, leafy greens and veggies so that they take center stage!